 Follow-Up – A core element of service delivery to the beneficiary that includes oversight and monitoring of the provision of services, ongoing assessment and mitigation of health, behavioral and personal safety risk, and crisis management.

 Formal Services – Another term for professional and paid services.

+Freedom of Choice – A term used when the applicant/beneficiary is selecting the provider(s) and support coordination agency that will provide their services.

 Good Cause – An acceptable reason to change agencies or providers outside of the designated circumstances and timelines.